Clevedon, New Zealand: Notable places

 Clevedon Scenic Reserve is a 100 ha nature reserve that was established in 1930, formerly a part of William Thorp's farm.
 The reserve includes native bush such as pūriri, tōtara and taraire, a wetland, a quarry that was abandoned in 1957, and a viewpoint at the top of a 225 m hill.

-The local Umupuia Marae and Ngeungeu meeting house is a traditional meeting place for Ngāi Tai ki Tāmaki and the Waikato Tainui hapū of Ngāti Koheriki and Ngāi Tai.

 The McNicol Homestead is the former home of the McNicol family that was built in 1878.
 Currently it is leased as a museum by the Clevedon Historical Society.

 The Paton Homestead was built c.1870 for the Paton family, who were early settlers of Clevedon.

 The Clevedon Post Office was built in 1909 and is a landmark for the town.

 All Souls Church was built in 1861 and was opened by Bishop Selwyn.

 Education

 Clevedon School is a coeducational full primary school (years 1–8) with a roll of as of The school began in 1859 as Wairoa School and moved to its current site in 1878.
 In 1895 it became Clevedon School.